xchrisbailey/chrisbaileydev_v2/content/posts/java-io-stream.md

 #### Scanner

-To use `java•Scanner` we first created a new instance of `java•Scanner` that we fed a `java•FileInputStream` to.
-Rather than keeping track of the byte count for our looping with the scanner, we can check if there's anything left to read with the `java•hasNext()` method.
-When then print out each chunk of gather data by sending `java•next()` to be printed.
-Unlike `java•FileReader` we are globbing chunks of data rather than individual bytes, so our output is not one byte per line, but rather one word per line.
+To use `Scanner` we first created a new instance of `Scanner` that we fed a `FileInputStream` to.
+Rather than keeping track of the byte count for our looping with the scanner, we can check if there's anything left to read with the `hasNext()` method.
+When then print out each chunk of gather data by sending `next()` to be printed.
+Unlike `FileReader` we are globbing chunks of data rather than individual bytes, so our output is not one byte per line, but rather one word per line.

 ```java
 // FileIOExample.java